HiccupinGminor/HiccupinGminor.github.io/_posts/2017-11-13-five-years-of-pomodoros.md

 ### Productivity

-Everyone wants to be more productive, and the Pomodoro technique delivers a massive dosage of it.
+Everyone wants to be more productive, and the Pomodoro Technique delivers a massive dosage of it.
 I notice the difference between my Pomodoro and non-Pomodoro output is huge, perhaps on the order of 1.5 or 2x.
 Increased productivity on this scale is a life-altering event.
 With efficiency like this, you can work a shorter day **and** get more done.

 ### Enjoyment of work

-Using the Pomodoro technique introduces a type of focus into your day which, over time, becomes intrinsically rewarding.
+Using the Pomodoro Technique introduces a type of focus into your day which, over time, becomes intrinsically rewarding.
 I find that it becomes harder and harder to pull myself away from my work when the break timer rings.
 Sometimes I am so absorbed that I don't hear it altogether.

 I believe the cause of this is a mental state called [*Flow*](https://www.goodreads.com/book/show/66354.Flow), which can occur when we work in highly focused environments.
 It turns out that this Flow state is highly enjoyable, and is characterized by the feeling of time passing quickly and high engagement in what we're working on.